Welcome to GAICo¶

 - A high-level

-class to easily compare multiple models, apply thresholds, generate plots, and create CSV reports. - Powerful Visualization:
+Experimentclass to easily compare multiple models, apply thresholds, generate plots, and create CSV reports. - Enhanced Reporting:

 - Generate bar charts and radar plots to compare model performance using Matplotlib and Seaborn.